Zemke/waai/README.md

 ### Attached

-Weapons that are visually attached to the worms using it.
+Weapons that are visually attached to the worm using it.

 ![Weapon](weapons/138.bmp)
 ![Weapon](weapons/140.bmp)